 Through the analysis of models, theoretical frameworks, past and current HRM practices, students will be encouraged to develop the skills and strategies with which to support organisations achieve their goals, by adding the value of effective HR management and development practices.

 The programme is aimed at individuals wishing to pursue or develop their professional careers within an international HRM context.
 The course will provide students with the essential requirements needed to work within the broad context of international people management and development.

 - HR Study Skills and Leadership

 - Enhancing your International employment skills

 - international human resource management;

-- international business law;
+- international comparative employment law;